 Prince Norodom Sihanouk, head of the Peking-based "Cambodian" Government-in-exile flew into Hanoi on Wednesday (31 Jan.).

-Prince Norodom Sihanouk, head of the Peking-based "Cambodian" Government-in-exile flew into Hanoi on Wednesday (31 Jan.).
+Background: Prince Norodom Sihanouk, head of the Peking-based "Cambodian" Government-in-exile flew into Hanoi on Wednesday (31 Jan.).
 He received a warm welcome from North Vietnamese officials led by Premier Pham Van Dong and Defence Minister, Vo Nguyen Ciap.
 Cambodia is now known as the Khmer Republic.

 While in Hanoi, Prince Sihanouk will hold talks with North Vietnamese leaders on the Indochina situation and the Vietnam ceasefire agreement.
 The Prince has repeatedly stated his forces will not observe any ceasefire in "Cambodia" and will fight on until General Lon Nol's government in Phnom Penh is wiped out.